 the team

-The Housing Justice Lab, led by Professor Prentiss A. Dantzler an Associate Professor in the Department of Sociology and Faculty Advisor at the School of Cities, is committed to innovatively tackling housing inequities through community-driven research.
+The Housing Justice Lab, led by Professor Prentiss A. Dantzler, an Associate Professor in the Department of Sociology and Faculty Advisor at the School of Cities, is committed to innovatively tackling housing inequities through community-driven research.
 The Housing Justice Lab focuses on housing justice, racial equity, and anti-displacement strategies in North American cities.

 -